jchook/activeredis/README.md

 ### Associations

 Associations are a very powerful addition to ActiveRedis that allows you to easily create meaningful relationships between your models.
 Below is a simple example where a User class is associated with potentially many Project objects.
 The format is simple, elastic, and easily configured.
+ActiveRedis is smart about namespaces and will usually guess the correct namespace for both your model & association classes.

 ```php
 <?php